Using Gradle

 Tasks

-TeaVM plugin adds number of tasks that you can invoke directly or add to dependencies of lifecycle task.
-Here's the list of these tasks:
+TeaVM plugin adds a number of tasks that you can invoke directly or add to dependencies of a lifecycle task.
+Here is a summary:

-Usually you may want to include them to dependencies of other tasks, for example:
+You may want to include tasks in dependencies of other lifecycle tasks, for example:

 Additional source set and configuration

-In case you need to write a web application with support of TeaVM,
+In case you need to write a web application with TeaVM client code,

-you may want to avoid presence of TeaVM-specific client libraries and class files in war
+you may want to avoid presence of TeaVM-specific client libraries and class files in the war file.

-For this purpose you can put your client code under teavm
+For this purpose you can put your client code under the teavm source set, i.e.

-You can also put TeaVM-specific libraries into teavm
+You can also put TeaVM-specific libraries into the teavm configuration instead of implementation,

 dependencies {